Charles Bidwill

-Charles W. Bidwill (September 16, 1895 – April 19, 1947), sometimes known as Charley Bidwill, was an owner of the National Football League's Chicago Cardinals.
-He owned the team for 14 seasons, from 1933 through 1946.
-Bidwell was inducted into the Pro Football Hall of Fame in 1967.
+Charles W. "Charley" Bidwill Sr. (September 16, 1895 – April 19, 1947) was an American businessman.
+He was the owner of the Chicago Cardinals of the National Football League (NFL).
+He owned the team for 14 seasons, the NFL campaigns running from 1933 through 1946.
+Bidwill was inducted into the Pro Football Hall of Fame in 1967.

-Early years
+Early life

 Bidwill was the son of Chicago 9th Ward Alderman Joseph Edward Bidwill and Mary Anne Sullivan.
-His eldest brother Joseph Edward Bidwill Jr. was a clerk of the Chicago Circuit Court and his younger brother Arthur John Bidwill was a Republican State Senator; he also had a sister, Loretta Josephine Bidwill.
+His eldest brother Joseph Edward Bidwill Jr. was a clerk of the Chicago Circuit Court and his younger brother Arthur J. Bidwill was a Republican State Senator.
+Loretta Mary Bidwill was his sister (1888–1973).

 Before the Cardinals

 Prior to his ownership of the Cardinals, Bidwill was a successful businessman and wealthy lawyer in Chicago, with ties to organized crime boss Al Capone.
 He was owner of a racing stable, the president of the Chicago Stadium Operating Company and owner of a printing company.
 Bidwill's only physical participation in athletics came only during his time at St. Ignatius High School and Loyola University.

 After graduation in 1916, he began his law practice, serving as assistant prosecutor for Chicago and corporation counsel.
 As a businessman, Bidwill was often referred to as "Blue Shirt Charlie" because he sometimes favored a blue shirt and high boots instead of the traditional white shirt and businessman's shoes.

 Bidwill was part owner of the Chicago Bears, after he helped George Halas buy Edward "Dutch" Sternaman's share of the team in 1933.
-According to Halas, Bidwill purchased team stocks for $5,000:
+According to Halas' account in his 1967 book, That's The Way the Ball Bounces, Bidwill purchased team stocks for $5,000: "From this desperate situation, I was rescued by the joint efforts of my mother and my good friend Charley Bidwill.
+Mother bought $5,000 worth of stock from her savings, Bidwill purchased $5,000 in stock and also arranged a bank loan for the remaining $5,000 needed to pay off Sternaman."